ibliskavka/aws-angular-stack-starter/Readme.md

 ## Deploy the App

-1. Update /demo-app/package.json/scripts/deploy with your S3 bucket name and CloudFront distribution id
+1. Update /demo-app/package.json/scripts/deploy
+Replace {AppBucket} & {DistributionId} with your stack outputs
 2. Run the following command from the /demo-app directory
 `npm run deploy`